Crumbles murders: Initial discoveries

 In the years following Mahon's 1919 release from prison, his wife had grown increasingly suspicious of the extensive periods of time Mahon spent away from home upon the excuse of business trips.
-Suspecting her husband was again conducting an affair and/or gambling, Jessie Mahon hired a detective inspector named John Beard to investigate her husband on 30 April 1924.
+Suspecting her husband was again conducting an affair and/or gambling, Jessie Mahon hired a former detective inspector named John Beard to investigate her husband on 30 April 1924.

 Searching through the pockets of one of her husband's suits on 1 May, Jessie discovered a racecard and a left-luggage ticket, dated 28 April, for a bag currently deposited at Waterloo station.
 Presenting the ticket to Beard, the two travelled to Waterloo station to inspect the Gladstone bag which, although locked, was observed to contain a large knife and bloodstained cloth.
 Beard persuaded Jessie to return the ticket to her husband's suit, before contacting Scotland Yard to report his discovery.
 An Inspector Percy Savage extracted a small sample of cloth from the bag to undergo forensic analysis.
 The analysis of this sample revealed the stains to be human blood.
 Two undercover policemen were then deployed at the station with instructions to arrest Mahon when he arrived to collect the bag.